Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Texas A&M and its opponents have gone over the current 50-point total in three of nine games (33.3%) this season.
+- Texas A&M and its opponents have gone over the current 49-point total in four of nine games (44.4%) this season.

-- Auburn has combined with its opponents to score more than 50 points in five of eight games this season.
+- Auburn and its opponents have combined to score more than 49 points in five of eight games this season.

-- The 35.9 combined points per game that these two squads have allowed this season are 14.1 fewer than the 50 total in this contest.
+- These two squads combine to allow 35.9 points per game, 13.1 fewer than this contest's over/under.

-- Aggies games this season feature an average total of 51.3 points, a number 1.3 points higher than Saturday's over/under.
+- The Aggies and their opponents have scored an average of 51.3 points per game in 2021, 2.3 more than Saturday's total.

 Texas A&M Stats and Trends